 - He remained at Hopkins as a resident to Dr. Alfred Blalock and assisted his first Blalock-Taussig Procedure performed for tetralogy of Fallot.

-- In fact the modern era of cardiovascular surgery had began with the contribution of Dr. Blalock.
+- In fact the modern era of cardiovascular surgery had begun with the contributions of Dr. Blalock.
 By observing him closely, Dr. Cooley got inspired to specialize in cardiac surgery.

 - Thereby he collaborated with Dr. Russell Brock, one of the pioneers of Modern Open-Heart surgery at London.